dmateos/vibeengine/README.md

   - Click and drag background to pan
   - Click on nodes to view details in the side panel
   - Minimap in bottom-right for navigation

+- **Workflow Management**:
+  - **Save Workflow**: Enter a name and click "Save Workflow" to persist your workflow to the database
+  - **Load Workflow**: Click "Load Workflow" to see all saved workflows, then click on one to load it
+  - **New Workflow**: Click "New Workflow" to start fresh with a sample workflow template
+  - **Delete Workflow**: In the workflow list, click "Delete" to remove a workflow
+  - **Auto-save indicator**: Shows when the workflow was last saved

+All node positions, connections, and data are automatically saved when you click "Save Workflow".

 ## Development Workflow